ricmmartins/fasthack-linux/Student/Challenge-14.md

 ## Success Criteria

+1. Make sure that Docker runtime was successfully installed
-1. Ensure the sample application was successfully cloned into the virtual machine
+2. Ensure the sample application was downloaded into the virtual machine
-2. Have the application running via container and accessible from the browser
+3. Have the application running via container and accessible from the browser
-3. Validate that the container image were published into Docker Hub
+4. Validate that the container image were published into Docker Hub

 ## Learning resoures